Listen to the Lights (My 1st Post)

 The Charted Course & Topics of Exploration

 Things you watch, read, and listen to here will evolve over time.
-I’m open to suggestions you may have.
-What do you like?
-What could you live without?
-What would you really love to see?
+I’m open to suggestions you may have. (please email music@prettycitylights.com)

 Demotrons (songs in progress) - Mini-Documentaries of a song’s creation, from initial spark to finished demo–sometimes as I write it, sometimes looking back.
 I make demos before I ever commit to recording.
-Demotrons are typically 3-5 episodes spread out over a month.
+Demotrons are typically a couple episodes spread out over a the course of creation.
 Examples, here.

 Song Expanders - Similar to Demotrons, Song Expanders dissect various aspects of the final recording AFTER it has been released.
 This could be technical or spiritual.
 Examples, here.